Fairbanks, Alaska: Climate

 These widely varying temperature extremes are due to three main factors: temperature inversions, daylight, and wind direction.
-In winter, Fairbanks' low-lying location at the bottom of the Tanana Valley causes cold air to accumulate in and around the city.
+In winter, Fairbanks's low-lying location at the bottom of the Tanana Valley causes cold air to accumulate in and around the city.
 Warmer air rises to the tops of the hills north of Fairbanks, while the city itself experiences one of the biggest temperature inversions on Earth.
 Heating through sunlight is limited because of Fairbanks's high-latitude location.
 At the winter solstice, the center of the sun's disk is less than two degrees over the horizon (1.7 degrees) at the local noon (not the time zone noon).
 Fairbanks experiences 3 hours and 41 minutes of sunlight on December 21 and 22.
 At the summer solstice, about 182 days later, on June 20 and 21, Fairbanks receives 21 hours and 49 minutes of sunlight.
 After sunset, twilight is bright enough to allow daytime activities without any electric lights, since the center of the sun's disk is just 1.7 degrees below horizon.
 During winter, the direction of the wind also causes large temperature swings in Fairbanks.
 When the wind blows from any direction but the south, average weather ensues.
 Wind from the south can carry warm, moist air from the Gulf of Alaska, greatly warming temperatures.
-When coupled with a chinook wind, temperatures well above freezing often result: for example, in the record warm January 1981, Fairbanks’ average maximum was 28.7 °F and 15 days had a maximum above freezing, whilst during a spell of sustained chinook winds from December 4 to 8, 1934 the temperature topped 50 °F for five consecutive days.
+When coupled with a chinook wind, temperatures well above freezing often result.
+For example, in the record warm January 1981, Fairbanks's average maximum temperature was 28.7 °F and 15 days that month had high temperatures above freezing.
+Meanwhile, during a spell of sustained chinook winds from December 4 to 8, 1934, the temperature topped 50 °F for five consecutive days.
+Unusual for such a cold place, Fairbanks has experienced temperatures of 50 °F or higher in all 12 months.